silvestroveneruso/sim_data/README.md

 - *Acting_models*, containing models describing main-events/activities which follow the original language of the simulator;
 - *System_Model*, containing models describing main-events/activities which follow the task-model language.

-Models from these folders can be integrated within the simulation by adding them to the corresponding folders inside the *Data* folder already present within the *Simulator_v1.0* tool.
+Models from these folders can be integrated within the simulation by adding them to the corresponding folders inside the *Data* folder already present within the downloadable tools.

 # Tool Description